FlexMeasures/flexmeasures/documentation/api/simulation.rst

 Simulation
 ==========

-This document details examples for using the BVP **play** server for simulation.
+This document details examples for using a |FLEXMEASURES_PLATFORM_NAME| server for simulation.
-The API on this server is extended with several features that make it possible to run simulations of energy flows and balancing valorisation.
+The API on a server that is set up for simulation is extended with several features that make it possible to run simulations of energy flows and control actions.
 Please read the :ref:`api_introduction` for explanations of the message fields, specifically regarding:

 - The sign of values (:ref:`signs`)